Employer health reimbursement arrangements

 Excepted Benefit HRAs

-Excepted Benefit HRAs can be offered by any employer to its employees.
+Eligibility.
+Excepted Benefit HRAs can be offered by any employer to its employees beginning in 2020.
 The EBHRA is designed to be offered in conjunction with a traditional group health plan; however, employees are not required to enroll in the traditional group health plan in order to participate in the EBHRA.
 Therefore, the EBHRA can benefit employees who opt out of their employer’s traditional group health plan.
 In general, the EBHRA must be uniformly available to all similarly situated individuals.